rxa15/bambangshop-receiver/README.md

 #### Reflection Subscriber-1
 1. In this tutorial, we used RwLock<> to synchronise the use of Vec of Notifications.
 Explain why it is necessary for this case, and explain why we do not use Mutex<> instead?

+`RwLock<>` and `Mutex<>` are Rust principles used to synchronize data accessed by multiple threads. `RwLock<>` permits multiple threads to read data simultaneously, while `Mutex<>` restricts access to a single thread.
+In this tutorial, `RwLock<>` is used to allow concurrent read access by multiple threads to Vec Notifications while ensuring exclusive writing.
+This setup is particularly effective for data structures with higher read than write frequency.
+Unlike `Mutex<>`, which allows only one thread access at a time, `RwLock<>` accommodates multiple readers or a single writer.
+Hence, `RwLock<>` is preferable for situations with high read frequency and low write frequency, while Mutex<> excels in scenarios with balanced read and write frequencies.

 2. In this tutorial, we used lazy_static external library to define Vec and DashMap as a “static” variable.
 Compared to Java where we can mutate the content of a static variable via a static function, why did not Rust allow us to do so?

+In Rust, static variables are by default immutable, meaning their content cannot be mutated once initialized.
+The `lazy_static` external library in Rust provides a workaround for initializing static variables lazily at runtime, but even with `lazy_static`, once initialized, the content of a static variable remains immutable by default.

 #### Reflection Subscriber-2
 1. Have you explored things outside of the steps in the tutorial, for example: src/lib.rs?
 If not, explain why you did not do so.
 If yes, explain things that you have learned from those other parts of code.